YuriShepel/django-4-oracul-site/README.md

-# Tarot card reference guide
+# Tarot card reference guide (Project in progress)
 ## :bulb: About
 ___